-Instructor: Laraia Nutrition Status, Physical Activity, and Chronic Conditions: Read Less [-] PB HLTH 206B Food and Nutrition Policies and Programs 3 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 This course examines the historical origins of food and nutrition improvement programs in the United States, including the political and administrative conditions that led to the development of these programs.
+Instructor: Laraia Nutrition Status, Physical Activity, and Chronic Conditions: Read Less [-] PB HLTH 206B Food and Nutrition Policies and Programs 3 Units Terms offered: Spring 2022, Fall 2021, Spring 2021 This course examines the historical origins of food a This course examines the historical origins of food and nutrition improvement programs in the United States, including the political and administrative conditions that led to the development of these programs.
 It also examines the goals, design, operations, and effectiveness of some of these programs: Food Stamp Program, the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), the National School Lunch Program, the School Breakfast Program, Head Start, the Child Care Food Program, and the Elderly Nutrition Program.
 Food and Nutrition Policies and Programs: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: 3 weeks - 15 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Instructor: Fernald Food and Nutrition Policies and Programs: Read Less [-] PB HLTH 206C Nutritional Epidemiology 3 Units Terms offered: Spring 2020, Fall 2018, Fall 2017 This course develops the ability to read published nutritional epidemiology research critically.
+Instructor: Fernald Food and Nutrition Policies and Programs: Read Less [-] PB HLTH 206C Nutritional Epidemiology 3 Units Terms offered: Fall 2022, Spring 2022, Spring 2021 This course develops the ability to read published nutritional epidemiology research critically.
 Basic research methods in nutritional epidemiology will be reviewed, and issues in design, analysis, and interpretation unique to nutritional epidemiology will be addressed.
 This will be accomplished by readings and study questions, lecture/ discussions, and problem sets.

 Nutritional Epidemiology: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 4 hours of lecture per week

 Summer: 8 weeks - 15 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.

 Instructor: Block

 Nutritional Epidemiology: Read Less [-]

 PB HLTH 206D Food and Nutrition Programs and Policies in Developing Countries 3 Units

-Terms offered: Fall 2019, Fall 2017, Spring 2016
+Terms offered: Spring 2022, Fall 2019, Fall 2017

 This course will use a case-based approach to examine the ways in which governments in developing countries design and implement policies and programs that affect food production and access to safe, affordable, and nutritionally adequate diets.
 In the course we will analyze, assess and evaluate ways to take action to ameliorate the major nutritional problems facing vulnerable populations in developing countries.

 Food and Nutrition Programs and Policies in Developing Countries: Read More [+]

 Rules & Requirements

 Prerequisites: Graduate standing or consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.